melissaalejandro/Research-Assistant/README.md

 ### International Brazillian Jiu-Jitsu (IBJJF) web scrape

 (1) The 'master.tree' file is a web scrape of matches for all competitors who participated in the IBJJF competition in September 2022.
-Due to the constant updating of the IBJJF website, each page was archived and scraped using the WayBack Machine from https://archive.org/web/.
+Due to the constant updating of the IBJJF website, each page was scraped then archived on the WayBack Machine website at https://archive.org/web/.

 (2) The 'winners' file consists of competitors who won their matches in the September competition.